-Phindile Mavuso (meaning “Promise”) was thirteen when she was brutally raped by two men ay knifepoint on her way home from school.
-Already an abuse victim, she wanted to end her life.
-The knowledge that the rapists were probably still in the vicinity of the shanty where she lived traumatized her further.
+Phindile Mavuso (meaning “Promise”) was thirteen when she was brutally raped by two men at knife point on her way home from school.
+Already an abuse victim, she wanted to end her life and knowledge that the rapists were probably still in the vicinity of the shanty traumatized her further.

 While visiting the community of Vuvulane where she lives, SOHO, CEO, Cynthia Prime learned of her plight.
 Since a team of counselors were visiting on behalf of SOHO, she arranged for an assessment to be done to ensure that the girl was not still suicidal.